City: Lake Bluff, Illinois

 Restoration Status: Destroyed by fire in 1956

 The Angster house was situated on a promontory overlooking Lake Michigan.
 It was composed of sharp lines and geometric masses, and finished in plaster with cypress trim.
 Bands of casement windows and a large terrace afforded picturesque views of the nearby lake while also allowing ample natural light and air to filter into the house’s interior.
-The floor plan was exceedingly open and, somewhat atypically, its master bedroom was located on the ground floor.
+The floor plan was exceedingly open and, somewhat atypically, its primary bedroom was located on the ground floor.
 The upper story was small, containing only a guest room, servant’s quarters, and balcony.
 Blanch Angster’s brother, Sherman Booth, was a patron of Wright’s, as were Cyrus and Harold McCormick, relatives of Anita McCormick Blaine, a Chicago philanthropist to whom Angster served as a secretary.